Air-Condition Trading License in Dubai

 Licensing, Compliance, and Regulatory Requirements

-The Dubai South Free Zone authority oversees the issuance and annual renewal of licences.
-Businesses must renew their licence each year and maintain an active registered address within the zone to remain in good standing.
-Failure to renew on time can result in fines and, ultimately, licence cancellation.
+The Dubai South Free Zone authority oversees the issuance and annual renewal of licenses.
+Businesses must renew their license each year and maintain an active registered address within the zone to remain in good standing.
+Failure to renew on time can result in fines and, ultimately, license cancellation.

 Air-conditioning products sold or distributed within the UAE must comply with UAE.S standards and the conformity requirements set by the Emirates Authority for Standardisation and Metrology (ESMA).
 Electrical goods including AC units require ESMA product registration before they can be placed on the UAE market, and importers must ensure their products carry the appropriate conformity mark.